hiirajehan/computer/README.md

 this is parktices project

 changes
-M name is hira jehan
+My name is hira jehan